TrafficPLANit/PLANitIO/README.md

-macroscopicdemandinput.xsd     XSD definition for demand input XML file macroscopiczoninginput.xsd        XSD definition for zoning input XML file macroscopicsupplyinput.xsd        XSD definition for supply input XML file gml-v_3_1_1.xjb                          XJB file to resolve name clashes which appear when XJC is run on GML files xlink-v_1_0.xjb                             XJB file to resolve name clashes which appear when XJC is run on GML files
+macroscopicdemandinput.xsd     XSD definition for demand input XML file macroscopiczoninginput.xsd        XSD definition for zoning input XML file macroscopicsupplyinput.xsd        XSD definition for supply input XML file PLANit.xjb                                     XJB file to define the package name for the generated Java classes which correspond to the definitions in the project's own XSD files gml-v_3_1_1.xjb                          XJB file to resolve name clashes which appear when XJC is run on GML files xlink-v_1_0.xjb                             XJB file to resolve name clashes which appear when XJC is run on GML files

 The last two files are taken from the OCG Schemas project (https://github.com/highsource/ogc-schemas).
 This project was created to address known problems which arise when running the XJC compiler on schemas defined by the Open Geospatial Consortium (OGC).
 PLANit uses GML, which is one of the OGC schemas.
 If the XJB files were not present, the Maven-JAXB2-Plugin would